-The number of counterfeit coins detected in circulation and received by the Coin National Analysis Centres (CNACs) increased by 6.35% in 2019 compared to 2018.
-The number of counterfeit coins now exceeds 202 727 pieces per year.
-The overall value of counterfeit coins detected in circulation in 2019 was €361 146.5, which is higher than the value detected in 2018, namely €323 535.5.
-The 2 euro coin remains by far the most counterfeited denomination, constituting 93.23% in terms of value (up from 90.53% in 2018).
-The 50 cent denomination maintains the second position from a quantity point of view (7.16% of the total), continuing the trend of the last four years.
-Overall, 2 698 896 counterfeit euro coins have been removed from circulation since the introduction of euro coins in 2002.
+The number of counterfeit coins detected in circulation and received by the Coin National Analysis Centres (CNACs) increased by 3.8% in 2020 compared to 2019.
+The number of counterfeit coins now exceeds 210 429 pieces per year.
+The overall value of counterfeit coins detected in circulation in 2020 was EUR 384 698, which is again higher than in 2019.

-The evolution since the introduction of euro coins in 2002 is given in the following chart.
+The 2 euro coin remains by far the most counterfeited denomination, constituting 94.66% of the total in terms of value (up from 93.23% in 2019).
+In 2020 counterfeits of the 50 cent denomination remain the second most common (7.43% of the total), continuing the trend of the last five years.

+Chart 2: Counterfeit euro coins detected in circulation (Source: ETSC)

 According to the latest Europol data, 927 982 banknotes were seized by the police in 2018.
 The total face value of these banknotes was approximately €82 million.
-20 print shops and 2 illegal mints were communicated to Europol as dismantled within and outside the EU in 201826.
+20 print shops and 2 illegal mints were communicated to Europol as dismantled within and outside the EU in 201828.